DiddiLeija/diddi-and-the-bugs/guide.md

 If you want to load your own skin pack into your Diddi and the Bugs game, follow these steps:

-1. Duplicate the main `resource_diddi.pyxres` file, and name the new file `resource_SKIN_PACK_NAME.pyxres`.
+1. Duplicate the main `resource_diddi.pyxres` file, and name with the syntax `resource_SKIN_PACK_NAME.pyxres`.
 2. Using [Pyxel](https://github.com/kitao/pyxel), run `pyxel edit resource_SKIN_PACK_NAME.pyxres`.
 3. Use the Pyxel interface to edit your resource.
-You can edit the mobs and the music freely.
+You can edit the mobs, the background colors and the music.
 4. Once you're done, save your resource, run Diddi and the Bugs, and select your `SKIN PACK NAME` skin (see the "Using Skin Packs" section above).

-You can see the first 5 skin packs (alphabetically sorted) found in the game's main folder.
+You can see all the skin packs (alphabetically sorted) found in the game's folder.
 The first skin in that list is loaded during initialization as the default skin [^3].

-If you would like your skin to become a default option in the game for everyone, reach out to us via [Discord](https://discord.gg/DfrHxT9ENy)!
+If you would like your skin to become a built-in option in the game for everyone, reach out to us via [Discord](https://discord.gg/DfrHxT9ENy)!

 [^1]: This function does not apply in the main menu interface.
 [^2]: Unfortunately, this is totally true.